Mr. Josh Anderson, Director of Development and Interim Director of Admissions

 Mrs. Beth Reopelle, 5th Grade Teacher

-Mrs. Reopelle initially came to Providence Academy as a fifth grade teacher, but worked a few years creating a Campus Ministry department and taught Middle School and 9th grade religion courses.
+Mrs. Reopelle initially came to Providence Academy in 2001 as a fifth-grade teacher.
+She also worked a few years creating a Campus Ministry department and taught Middle School and ninth-grade religion courses.
 Mrs. Reopelle holds a B.A. from the University of St. Thomas.
-Her previous experience includes teaching math and sciences in seventh through twelfth grades and coaching cross country.
+Her previous experience includes teaching math and science in seventh through twelfth grades and coaching cross country.
+Mrs. Reopelle has a love of learning in all subject areas but is most passionate about theology and science.
+One of her favorite things about teaching for the last 24 years is seeing students make connections between the different branches of knowledge, which truly bear on one another and bring students "to an understanding of the infinite wisdom and goodness which the Creator has displayed in all His works."
+(Newman, Idea of a University).

-Phone: tel:+1763-258-2533 Darren.Rousar@providenceacademy.org Mr. Rousar brings more than fifteen years of experience teaching fine art to Providence Academy.
+Mr. Rousar brings over 25 years of experience teaching fine art to Providence Academy.
 He has previously served as assistant director and an instructor at Charles Cecil Studios in Florence, Italy and vice president of The Minnesota River School of Fine Art in Burnsville.
 During his tenure at The Minnesota River School, he also served as an instructor and led art-based tours of Italy, England and Spain.
 He attended Atelier Lack and Atelier LeSueur, both in Minnesota, as well as Studio Cecil-Graves in Florence, Italy.
-He has been a practicing professional artist for more than 20 years, focusing mainly on Christian themes, and is the author of three books about traditional art instruction.
-Mr. Rousar teaches art, publications and is a technology coordinator at Providence Academy.
+He has been a practicing professional artist for more than 35 years, focusing mainly on Christian themes.
+He is the author of six books about traditional art instruction.
+Mr. Rousar teaches art at Providence Academy.

 Mr. Christopher Santer, Art Teacher

 Mr. Christopher Santer is an award-winning artist with an extensive professional exhibition and commission record.
 His original paintings and drawings have been included in a variety of gallery and museum exhibitions from California to Georgia.
-Prints of selected commissioned artworks for churches and schools hang in 46 states in the United States, and in Canada, Australia and England.
+Prints of his artworks for churches and schools hang in all 50 of the United States, and in 10 foreign countries, and he continues to add a new range of prints to his website, pacemstudio.com, every year.
 Some honors include the McKnight Foundation Fellowship for Visual Artists for 2004, and a featured profile in the national publication, New American Paintings, Volume 47.
 He taught studio art classes at Ohio University in Athens, Ohio, where he received a master’s degree in painting.
 His undergraduate degree in commercial design and illustration was completed at the University of Dayton, in Ohio.
 He has additional experience working with young people through four years of service with NET Ministries of West St. Paul, and through his work for the Minnesota Historical Society at the State Capitol.
-Mr. Santer teaches art for portions of the Lower, Middle and Upper Schools.
+Mr. Santer teaches art for portions of the Lower, Middle, and Upper Schools.

-Mr. Adam C. Schmalzbauer serves as the chairman of the English Department at Providence Academy, teaching Upper School English.
-Responsible for instructing all Providence Academy seniors in the Senior English Seminar, Mr. Schmalzbauer will be teaching American Literature to sophomores again in the next school year.
-In the past, Mr. Schmalzbauer served the PA Community well by sharing his coaching experience with Providence Academy’s student-athletes, most recently on the basketball court and the gridiron.
+Mr. Adam C. Schmalzbauer serves as the Chairman of the English Department at Providence Academy, teaching Upper School English.
+Responsible for instructing all Providence Academy seniors in the Senior English Seminar, Mr. Schmalzbauer will be teaching American Literature to juniors again in the next school year.
+In addition to mentoring students through Providence Academy's Poetry Club, Mr. Schmalzbauer is proud to serve as Advisor to PA's Chapter of the National Honor Society.
 Mr. Schmalzbauer is an alumnus of Saint John’s University where he minored in Spanish literature while earning a Bachelor of Arts degree in English in Collegeville, before gaining his Bachelor of Science degree in English Teaching from Winona State University.
 Mr. Schmalzbauer, who came to Providence from Rochester Lourdes High School, holds the distinction of being a professional writer, having published a series of sports history books for students.

 Mrs. Sheehan came to Providence Academy in 2002 with twenty-four years of experience as a Medical Technologist and several years teaching experience at area Catholic schools.
 She holds a bachelor’s degree in Biology from the State University of New York at Geneseo, a master's in Education and a graduate certificate in Curriculum design both from the University of St. Thomas.
 She has been the science department chair since 2006 and is a board member of the Minnesota State Science Olympiad program.
 She has a great deal of passion for hands on applications of science and a devotion to Catholic education.